Learned Scalable Video Coding For Humans and Machines: Proposed Method

 \subsubsection{Entropy Model}

 Similar to \cite{dcvc_tcm} and \cite{dcvc}, we use the factorized entropy model for the hyper-prior coder, and the Laplace distribution to model the quantized latent representations in the enhancement layer, $\hat{y}_t^e$.
 However, to improve the performance of the entropy model, we fuse the hyper priors of the current frame, $\hat{h}_t^e$, with the temporal prior $\hat{c}_t^e$, decoded latents from the previous enhancement frame $\hat{y}_{t-1}^e$ and base features of the current frame $\hat{y}_t^b$ through an entropy parameter estimation network.
 In \cite{dcvc_tcm}, only the hyper-prior $\hat{h}_t^e$ and the temporal prior $\hat{c}_t^e$ are fed to the entropy model.
 However, in our design, in addition to $\hat{h}_t^e$ and $\hat{c}_t^e$, we also feed $\hat{y}_t^b$ and $\hat{y}_{t-1}^e$ to the entropy model to enrich its input information.
-Moerover, we add the attention layer so the system can learn where to take the relevant information for entropy modelling.
+Moreover, we add the attention layer so the system can learn where to take the relevant information for entropy modelling.
+The proposed entropy model is implemented using an entropy estimation network, which is described next. \\

-The structure of the entropy model is shown in Fig.~\ref{fig:entropy_parameter}.
+\textbf{The Entropy Estimation Network:} The structure of the entropy model is shown in Fig.~\ref{fig:entropy_parameter}.
 As shown in this figure, the hyper-prior $\hat{h}_t^e$ and the temporal prior $\hat{c}_t^e$ are first concatenated, and fed to three consecutive convolutional layers.
 The resulting feature tensor is then concatenated with $\hat{y}_{t-1}^e$ and $\hat{y}_t^b$, and the generated tensor is fed to two consecutive convolutional layers followed by an attention layer.
 The output of the attention layer is then chunked in half to produce two tensors, $\hat{\mu}_t^e$ and $\hat{\sigma}_t^e$, which are used to estimate the mean and variance of the Laplace distribution, respectively.